k2view-academy/K2View-Academy/articles/06_LU_tables/02_create_an_LU_table.md

   * Use the [**Auto Discovery Wizard**](/articles/03_logical_units/06_auto_discovery_wizard.md) to either create or edit the LU.
 The tables and their populations are automatically created and added to the LU schema.
 If a table already exists, it is possible to override the existing implementation.

   * Create a new table **manually**.
 In this option, the table population should be created separately.
 Once the population has been created, add the table to the LU schema.
-Note that if the table is used as the master data, there is no need to create a table population.
+Note that if the table is used as the master data, there is no need to create the table population.